Fishing Litter & Animal Safety | RSPCA - RSPCA

 - Line can wrap around an animal’s limbs, cutting off the blood supply

-- Wildlife entangled in line may suffer a slow death due to starvation
+- Wildlife entangled in line may suffer a slow death due to starvation.

 Find out what to do if you see an injured wild animal.

-What can you do to prevent fishing litter?
+What can you do to help?

 - Take old fishing lines and spools to recycling points in local tackle shops or fisheries.
 Your nearest recycling point can be found via the Anglers National Line Recycling Scheme (ANLRS).
 Alternatively, an old fishing line can be posted to the address on the ANLRS page.

 - Be aware of surrounding trees - lines caught in foliage can entangle wildlife.
 If the fishing line does get snagged in a tree, then retrieve it if it’s safe to do so, or notify the landowner if you can’t retrieve it yourself.

 - Don't leave baited tackle unattended - remove bait from the hook and put the tackle in a safe place.